 However since leaving my corporate job, I feel the career questions have only got more frequent and the insinuation that I’m avoiding a ‘proper job’, stronger.

-It has always pained me that the first question a stranger will often ask you is ‘so, what do you do for work?’
-Its a sure-fire away to instantly get me wound up.
+It has especially always pained me that the first question a stranger will often ask you is ‘so, what do you do for work?’
+It’s a sure-fire way to instantly get me wound up.
 Why can’t it be, ‘what do you do for fun?’ or even better, a more open ‘so tell me about yourself’ so you can take it in any direction you wish?

 Our lives are somehow defined by our jobs.
 As much as I do love working (and like to think I do not shy from hard work), some of us define ourselves on a lot more than simply how we earn money to live.